pkiraly/qa-catalogue/README.md

 ```

 * `issue-details.csv`: list of issues by record identifiers.
 It has two columns, the record identifier, and a
-  complex string, which contains the number of occurences of each indiviual isses oncatenated by semicolon.
+  complex string, which contains the number of occurrences of each individual issue concatenated by semicolon.

 ```csv
 recordId,errors